 What's Inside the Coordination Compounds Handwritten Notes PDF

-A 22-page scan with a fixed colour code.
-The page map shows which sub-topic lives where, so you can jump straight to the block you are weakest on.
+The page map shows which sub-topic lives where, so you can jump straight to your weak block.

 | Pages | Topic | Pen Colour |